 Computer Information Systems (CIS)

-The emphasis is on business computing.
+The emphasis here is on business computing.
 Students take all the business classes (marketing, management, accounting) that form the business "core" and enhance that education with a variety of technical courses commonly used in a wide variety of businesses.
 Inter-personal and group communication is stressed in most of the upper level classes.
-One way of distinguishing this discipline from the others in the CSIS department is to view these people as Analysts - they analyze Business requirements, evaluate alternative technologies and present optimal solutions to Business managers.
-Their strength lies in their ability to apply state of the art "technologies" to help people become more productive.
+Graduates are typically hired as Programmer/Analysts - they analyze Business requirements, evaluate alternative technologies, design effective solutions and present these to corporate executives.
+They apply existing state-of-the-art technologies to meet business needs that often result in more productive people/organizations .

-Hired by: Service industry, Manufacturing, and almost any organization that transacts business.
+Hired by: Service industry, Manufacturing, and almost any organization that processes data.
 Some have chosen to operate as independent contractors.

-This is a Business degree.
-Like all Business programs in the college, the CIS program also has the distinction of being accredited by AACSB-International: The Association to Advance Collegiate Schools of Business.
+Note: Like all Business programs in the college, the CIS program also has the distinction of being accredited by AACSB-International: The Association to Advance Collegiate Schools of Business.
 The process of accreditation is very selective and only 31.4% of the US Business schools are accredited.

 CSC101 - Introduction to Problem Solving Using Computers [Pre-req: Math ACT score of at least 20 or MAT097 or higher],

-and one course in CIS/CSC/TSM at the 3xx level or above (with CIS adviser approval).
+and one course in CIS/CSC/TSM at the 3xx level or above (see bulletin for approved list).